Kraft Music Hall (TV series): 1960s

 Beginning in 1963, Kraft Music Hall specials hosted by Como were presented about once a month, through 1967.
 During the 1963-64 and 1964-65 television seasons, Kraft Suspense Theatre (co-produced by Como's "Roncom Films") was broadcast in the same time slot during the remaining weeks.

-In 1966, the program was a summer replacement for The Andy Williams Show, known as the Kraft Summer Music Hall, with singer John Davidson as the host.
-Comedian George Carlin was a featured regular.
+In 1966, the program was a summer replacement for The Andy Williams Show, known as the Kraft Summer Music Hall, hosted by singer John Davidson and featuring, on a regular basis, comedian George Carlin.
+In addition, Richard Pryor—then billed as both comic and singer—frequently guested, contributing renditions of Roger Miller's King of the Road and Nobody Knows You When You're Down and Out, among others.

 In the fall of 1967, the Kraft Music Hall returned as a weekly series, but without Perry Como who abruptly ended his association with Kraft Foods after the 1966-67 season.
 A format of rotating guest hosts was implemented, employing some of the leading figures in the U.S. entertainment industry at the time, including Rock Hudson, Lorne Greene, George Burns, Dinah Shore and Woody Allen.
 In 1968, the practice of regular hosts was reinstated, with programs starring, in succession, country singer Eddy Arnold, John Davidson (again) and Ed McMahon.
 Arnold's programs all featured an appearance by comedian/impressionist John Byner, and Mark Andrews.

 Other leading performers who appeared on the Kraft Music Hall on a reasonably frequent basis were Don Rickles, Alan King, Steve Lawrence and Eydie Gorme, Mitzi Gaynor, Bobby Darin, Pierre Olaf, Roy Rogers and Dale Evans, Wayne Newton, Johnny Cash and Simon & Garfunkel.